 Typical Meals

-We don’t have recipes as such to share with you, but we can share a few ideas for yummy things to make, aside from the standard pasta and tomato sauce.
+We have a few recipes to share with you.
+We also have general ideas for yummy things to make, aside from the standard pasta and tomato sauce.

 - Do a mixture of lentils, rice and pasta.
 Take roughly equal quantities, cooking the rice and lentils first (you can use canned lentils too and add them last) and adding the pasta towards the end.
 In the early stages of cooking, add in a mixture of vegetables.
 Carrots, onions or peas are all good.
 You may also add some meat.
 Chorizo sausage works well.
 Cook until the water has all been absorbed by the rice or evaporated.
 Add a little tomato sauce and seasonings and enjoy.